unknwon/go-code-convention/en-US.md

 ## Coding guidelines

-- Do not initialize structs with unnamed fields and break fields into multiple lines:
+- Do not initialize structs with unnamed fields and do break fields into multiple lines:

   ```go
   func main() {